Portable generator transfer switches are an important part of any emergency power plan.

 This kit is specially designed for the handling of Power watts up to 2,500 watts of power, making it perfect for powering nearly the entire household.

-Additionally, the 18-inch flexible conduit whip easily attaches to a load centre, and the maximum generator running watts is 12,500W.
+Additionally, the 18-inch flexible conduit whip easily attaches to a load center, and the maximum generator running watts is 12,500W.

 One of the important steps while installing the transfer switch is to make sure that your home’s main electrical feed (the wire coming from the utility company) is properly disconnected before working around it.

-This means switching off all of your home’s breakers at the main panel and pulling out any fuses that were protecting lines to appliances on that circuit.
+This means switching off all of your home’s breakers at the main panel and pulling out any fuses protecting lines to appliances on that circuit.

 If you have an older home with knob & tube wiring (wires wrapped in cloth insulation), or if your generator has an open frame design that doesn’t shield the exhaust from your home, you should disconnect this line at the main breaker inside of your house as well.

-If you are using a sub-panel for this project, make sure your new cord runs from that shutoff to the transfer switch (not directly into the main panel).
+If you are using a sub-panel for this project, ensure your new cord runs from that shutoff to the transfer switch (not directly into the main panel).

 The Company provides a ‘super socket’ that connects these lines and allows them to disconnect quickly in an emergency.
 Make sure it is correctly wired before continuing.

-Most modern transfer switches have three duplex outlets for connecting appliances, which are typically labelled ‘1’, ‘2’, and ‘GEN.’
+Most modern transfer switches have three duplex outlets for connecting appliances, typically labeled ‘1’, ‘2’, and ‘GEN.’

-Now add a few drops of oil to each motor before turning it on for the first time in order to help prevent overheating.
+Now add a few drops of oil to each motor before turning it on for the first time to help prevent overheating.

 Once everything is hooked up and ready, go back inside of your home and flip the main breaker (near your meter box) OFF again.

-This will be the ‘Master Disconnect’ for this system, which means that every appliance will immediately stop drawing power from your home when you disconnect it in this manner.
+This will be the ‘Master Disconnect’ for this system, which means that every appliance will immediately stop drawing power from your home when you disconnect it.

 You only need to do the above steps once since you’ll hook up your generator in exactly the same manner every time after that point.

-Once you’re plugged in, switch your generator’s circuit breaker on (preferably with its own transfer switch), Now press the start button to get it up and running.
+Once you’re plugged in, switch your generator’s circuit breaker on (preferably with its own transfer switch); now press the start button to get it up and to run.